 Here is what most people don’t know…a full 2/3 of the upper arm is made up of the triceps.
 So if your goal is to build impressive upper arms, with sharp lean muscle, then you must give at least equal focus to your triceps during training.

-Even though 2/3 of the upper arm is your tricep, I don’t give more focus to the triceps than the biceps.
-I suggest that an even 50/50 (triceps and biceps) will give you the most balanced, proportional look.
+Even though 2/3 of the upper arm is your tricep, don’t give more focus to the triceps than the biceps.
+An even 50/50 (triceps and biceps) will give you the most balanced, proportional look.

 Finally, a great benefit of this exercise is that you can perform them anywhere…anytime.
 Home or office.
 Day or night.